When you trust us with your personal information, you expect us to protect it and keep it safe

 We may also disclose your personal information to companies outside the Westpac Group who assist us to market products and services to you (see Who do we disclose your information to, and why?).
 If you do not want to receive direct marketing offers from us or our affiliates or service providers, please contact us using the contact details or opt-out facility provided to you.

 Access to and correction of personal information

 You can request access to the personal information we hold about you.
 You can also ask for corrections to be made.
 To do so, please contact us.

 There is no fee for requesting that your personal information is corrected or for us to make corrections.
-In processing your request for access to your personal information, a reasonable cost may be charged.
+In some limited circumstances, there may be a reasonable charge for giving you access to your personal information.
 This charge covers such things as locating the information and supplying it to you.

 If we refuse your request to access or correct your personal information, we will also provide you with information on how you can complain about the refusal.

 From February 2018, the Privacy Act includes a new Notifiable Data Breaches (NDB) scheme which requires us to notify you and the Office of the Australian Information Commissioner (OAIC) of certain data breaches and recommend steps you can take to limit the impacts of a breach (for example, a password change).